extoplasm/gta-internet/README.md

 I DO NOT WANT TO MAKE RESPONSIVE UI!!!!!!!!!!!!!

-currently not planning to make functional search bar, which returns relevant search items, only return website if entered url i mean (if some wizard were to come and help i would be very appreciative)

 all ui is based off michael's phone

 this has been done before btw: https://github.com/nicxes/gtavweb, although not to full extent and using php